Iraq War soldier Alwyn Cashe’s long-awaited Medal of Honor delayed in Senate amid Supreme Court fight

 The delay has raised concerns among Cashe’s supporters in both parties, especially since the Senate is expected to adjourn until after the election, following the vote on Barrett next week.
 The lame-duck session may be especially volatile and challenging to approve legislation, given how bruising the presidential election has been, they said.

-Rep. Michael Waltz (R-Fla.), who co-sponsored the House legislation, said he is hopeful that Cashe’s bill can be passed in the Senate before the election.
+Rep. Michael Waltz (R-Fla.), who co-sponsored the House legislation, said he is hopeful that the Medal of Honor bill can be passed in the Senate before the election.

 “This is on the one-yard line, and the family has been waiting 15 years," Waltz said in a phone interview.
 “Everything is aligned right now, and it just takes a procedural move to make it happen.
 There are just too many unknowns after the election.”

-Rep. Stephanie Murphy (D-Fla.), who proposed the House version of the bill, said certain issues should transcend politics, and this is one.
+Rep. Stephanie Murphy (D-Fla.), who proposed the House version of the bill, said certain issues should transcend politics.

 “Since our bill unanimously passed the House, we’ve been working with Senate allies on both sides of the aisle to get it across the finish line,” she said.
-"Alwyn Cashe’s family, along with the military veterans who’ve have led this grassroots effort, have waited long enough to see Alwyn properly honored.
+"Alwyn Cashe’s family, along with the military veterans who’ve have led this grass-roots effort, have waited long enough to see Alwyn properly honored.
 I remain optimistic we will get this done.”

 Cotton said in a statement that Cashe’s family has “waited too long to see him properly honored for his heroism.”
 He urged Senate colleagues “to allow this bill to proceed immediately.”

-A Democrat in the Senate said nothing is stopping supporters of Cashe in the Senate from seeking time on the Senate floor to ask for unanimous consent on the bill, circumventing the delay.
+A Democrat in the Senate said nothing is stopping Cashe’s supporters in the Senate from seeking time on the floor to ask for unanimous consent on the bill, circumventing the delay.
 Such a move would jump-start the process for the bill individually.

 But doing so forces the issue in a way that is atypical in the Senate, other Senate officials said.